skahmerali/SMIT-batch-16/git and github/steps.md

 **_Steps to download the git_**

 1. Download git it from https://git-scm.com/
-2. install in your windows diractory (C:)
+2. install in your windows root diractory (C:)
 3. check you git status through git -v or git --version in cmd

 **How to push the code in the github**